sdsddsd1/mywayland/README.md

 next to elogind but is not considered 100% ideal.
 The capability method got abandoned because of questionable security.

+NOTE: Due to problems witht the release of wf-config, it is a git version.
+Therefore wlroots has also to be build as git.

 ## NoXland